rytis/Apache-access-log-parser/README.md

 The application was initially developed as an example for one of the ["Pro Python System Administration"](http://apress.com/book/view/9781430226055) book chapters.

+You can find more information about the application on [the project website](http://www.sysadminpy.com).

 Application structure
 ---------------------